xitix/BlenderGcodeImport/README.md

 BlenderGcodeImport
 ==================

-Python script to load gcode files produced by Slic3r into Blender
+Python script to load gcode files produced by Slic3r*(Cura & IdeaMaker) into Blender

 This work was based on the plugin (now defunct?) by Simon Kirkby.
-I wrote this because the previous one did not work with more recent (2.7.0) versions of Blender.
+It was modified to work with more recent (2.83.4) versions of Blender.

 To use this download the plugin and start Blender